Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 Let $a(t)$ be the instantaneous age at time $t$, with $a(0)=0$.
-When there is no update, the age increases linearly over time.
-When an update is received, the age at the receiver reduces down to the age of the latest received update.
-There is no delay in the channel between the information provider and the receiver.
+When there is no update, the age increases linearly over time; see Fig.~\ref{Fig:age_eval}.
+When an update is received, the age at the receiver decreases down to the age of the latest received update.
+The channel between the information provider and the receiver is assumed to be perfect with zero transmission times, as in e.g., \cite{Feng18a, Feng18c, Bacinoglu15, Bacinoglu17}.
 However, in order to generate an update, the provider needs to allocate a processing time.
 For update $i$, the provider allocates $c_i$ amount of processing time.

 We model the distortion function as a monotonically decreasing function of processing time due to the diminishing returns property.
 For instance, we consider an exponentially decaying distortion function, $D_e$,